 Gilbert Harman (born 1938) is an American philosopher, teaching at Princeton University since 1963, who has published widely in philosophy of language, cognitive science, philosophy of mind, ethics, moral psychology, epistemology, statistical learning theory, and metaphysics.

 Three Levels of Meaning.
-Gilbert Harman.

 Philosophers approach the theory of meaning in at least three different ways.